 Unlike many attractions, you cannot reach this temple by train or local bus.
-You can only reach this temple by using a taxi or by walk.
-You can book taxi or grabcar from KL sentral to Thean hou temple directly, it costs around 5-6 ringgits.
+You can only reach the temple using a taxi or by walk.
+You can book a taxi or grab Car from KL Sentral to Thean Hou temple directly, it costs around 5-6 ringgits.

 - To reach this temple you need to get down at Tun Sambanthan monorail station from KL Sentral.

 - Cross the road by using the bridge to the school named as Kuen Cheng high school (Chinese school).